SwanX1/Claimr/README.md

 - Demotes members in group,
   throws error if group doesn't exist or if your rank is too low (needs to be >2)

+/group transferownership &lt;group&gt; &lt;player&gt;
+- Transfers ownership of group to new player, you stay as group manager, throws error if group doesn't exist or if your rank is too low (needs to be >2)
 </pre>